fbpx

 Peggy Guggenheim Museum

-While the Peggy Guggenheim might sound like a cosmopolitan art museum (and it is), it’s also one of the best things to do in Venice for kids and is a great family-friendly gallery.
+While Peggy Guggenheim might sound like a cosmopolitan art museum (and it is), it’s also one of the best things to do in Venice for kids, making it a great family-friendly gallery.

-Peggy Guggenheim Museum offers cheap family tickets, tactile tours where you can touch some of the works, and kids’ workshops every Sunday.
+The Peggy Guggenheim Museum offers affordable family tickets, tactile tours that allow you to touch some of the works, and kids’ workshops every Sunday.
 Check the latest admission rates.

 Get Our FREE Venice Travel Planner